Originally posted on April 15, 2013

-Anyway, I love my culture, but my culture of origin is not enough to define me.
-You see, I am a husband, a father, a son, a brother… (You get the picture)…, a pretty good professor and scientist, etc… who happens to be Puerto Rican.
+Anyway, I love my culture, which to up to a certain point defines who.
+I am, but my culture of origin is does not say everything that there is to say about me.
+You see, I am a husband, a father, a son, a brother… (You get the picture)…, but I also am a pretty good professor and scientist, etc… who happens to be Puerto Rican.

 The point that Fluffy tried to make in his brief monologue spoke to me because sometimes I get irritated when I hear people identifying themselves as “a Puerto Rican Scientist” or something in those lines and I get **really** irritated (starting with the letter “p”) when I am described as a “Puerto Rican Scientist”.

 Now, my dear fellow Puerto Rican scient….
 Darn it, I did it myself!

 The point that I am trying to make is that I am a good scientist because I worked for it; I am a scientist because I was fortunate enough to have a pretty decent mind, the support of a loving family, the financial means (through a MARC predoctoral fellowship -full disclosure- and student loans) and tenacity (the kind of tenacity and work ethic that you absolutely must have to **earn** a PhD) that allowed me to go to graduate school and eventually get my dream job.
 And I am incredibly grateful for that.

 I suspect that the path that led you to your science career is very similar to mine.